-By comparing the results of H1 and H2 for the same model, we find that there is no {significant difference} in the unreconstructed {$P_{\rm rw}(k)$} at the same redshift {because the number densities of these two halo catalogues only differ by a factor of 2}.
-In most cases the reconstructed {$P_{\rm rw}$ results} of H1 seem {slightly} better compared to those of H2, as a result of the {slightly larger} number densities {in H1, though the difference is again insignificant visually;} {we will revisit this point when discussing} the analytic fit in the next subsection. {Comparing the results with and without reconstruction, it is clear that the former does give less damped and sharper oscillation features, confirming that reconstruction can help to partially recover the lost wiggles.
-This recovery is more substantial at lower redshifts than at higher redshifts, since at higher redshifts there is little damping to start with.
-At lower redshifts, on the other hand, reconstruction can even recover some of the wiggles at $k\sim0.5\ h \rm Mpc^{-1}$ where there is literally nothing in the unreconstructed case.
+By comparing the results of H1 and H2 for the same model, we find that there is no {significant difference} in the unreconstructed {$\Yuhao{O}_{\rm rw}(k)$} at the same redshift, {because the number densities of these two halo catalogues only differ by a factor of 2}.
+In most cases the reconstructed {$\Yuhao{O}_{\rm rw}$ results} of H1 seem {slightly} better compared to those of H2, as a result of the slightly larger \Baojiunew{halo} number density {in H1, though the difference is again insignificant visually.} We shall revisit this point when discussing the analytical fit in the next subsection.
+Comparing the results with and without reconstruction, it is clear that the former does lead to less damped and sharper oscillation features, confirming that reconstruction can indeed help to partially \Yuhaonew{retrieve} the damped wiggles.
+This recovery seems more substantial at lower redshifts than at higher redshifts, since at higher redshifts there is \Baojiunew{less} damping \Baojiunew{in the unreconstructed power spectra} to start with.
+At lower redshifts, on the other hand, reconstruction can even recover some of the wiggles at $k\sim0.5\ h \rm Mpc^{-1}$, where \Yuhao{the wiggles are strongly damped} in the unreconstructed case.